All Places in Cork

 - Ensuites: These student accommodations come with one personal bedroom with attached bathroom, and a shared kitchen and living room.

-Private Apartment: As the name suggests, these are residential apartments that can be rented by anyone in Cork.
+- Private Apartment: As the name suggests, these are residential apartments that can be rented by anyone in Cork.
 Here, students will get complete privacy and personal space, and donβt have any rules to follow.

-Top 5 Student Accommodation in Cork, Ireland
+Which Are the Top 5 Student Accommodations in Cork, Ireland?

 Cork, Ireland's second-largest city, is located on the banks of the River Lee in the southwest of the country.
 It is one of the smaller, most affordable and it is often referred to as the βReal Capitalβ by the Corkonians.
 Because of its historical opposition to British Rule and the fact that it has always been an important seaport, the city is also known as the Rebel City.
 You can quickly visit well-known locations including the Military Museum and the Cork City Gaol, where revolutionary nationalists as well as due to the presence of the largest ones higher education institutions, the city also has a significant student population.
 Other rebels were once jailed.
 Due to the presence of some esteemed colleges and universities, the city also hosts a sizable student population.
 Thus, the number of student accommodations in Cork has increased.